POST ACCEPTANCE REQUIREMENTS

 Admittance to the Program is contingent upon a successful background evaluation.
 If the background search reveals information that would prohibit a student from participating in clinical rotations, the seat offer will be rescinded or if already in the program the student will be dismissed (academically unable to fulfill course/program obligations).
 The estimated cost for the background check is $60.

-TEN-PANEL DRUG SCREEN
+TWELVE-PANEL DRUG SCREEN

 MANDATORY HIPPA AND OSHA CERTIFICATION